Are you tired of spending a fortune at the groomer?

 If you’re using a blade on your Goldendoodle, shorter blades like a #10, #7, or #5 blade should be held at a slight angle to the skin for the smoothest cut.
 This will also help get underneath any mats.
 A #4 blade or longer should be held flat against the skin for best results.

 For coats that are not matted, you’ll want to use long, slow strokes for the smoothest cut.
 If your dog is matted, you may need to take shorter strokes with the clippers to gently tease the mats away from the skin.
+Check our comprehensive reviews of the best clippers on the market to suit a large range of breeds and fur conditions.

 Frequently check your blade to see how hot it is by touching it to the inside of your forearm.
 If it’s too hot for your skin, it’s too hot for your dog’s skin.
 Switch to a new blade or use blade coolant to help protect your dog’s skin.